Cysharp/MagicOnion/README.md

 - ref ClientLib(by dll)
 ```

-Alternatively, using the definition of the interface placed on the Unity side, if you use a reference as a link of csproj(or refer to the directory of .NET Core csproj), you can simply configure it.
+Alternatively, using the definition of the interface placed on the Unity side, if you use a reference as a link of csproj(or refer to the directory, directory can link by `<Compile Include="target_dir", Link="your_path\%(RecursiveDir)%(FileName)%(Extension)">` to write csproj directly), you can simply configure it.

 Hosting
 ---